 When talking about the most loved racing timepieces, the Audemars Piguet Royal Oak Offshore holds a very special place on our list.
 It all started when Formula One racing driver Michael Schumacher collaborated with AP in 2010.
 In 2012, AP came out with its famous Royal Oak Offshore Michael Schumacher to mark the partnership.

 The Royal Oak stands out not just with its appeal but also with its characteristics.
 For instance, the two stopwatch hands make it the Double Chronograph.
 Another prominent feature is that the watch can finish a time lap while starting to time the next one.
 And you can do this by pressing a single button.
-You can also find a 30-minutes counter, double central seconds’ hands, flyback, small seconds, minutes, and hours.
+You can also find a 30-minute counter, double central seconds’ hands, flyback, small seconds, minutes, and hours.
 There’s a titanium case back, a carbon case, a titanium bezel, and a curved sapphire crystal.

 The Tag Heuer Monaco is the world’s first automatic chronograph with a square case and water-resistant properties.
 And after the watch’s association with Steve McQueen in the film Le Mans, it became one of the most celebratory racing timepieces.
 A signature feature of Monaco is the presence of the winding crown on the left side of the square case and the placement of the duo chronograph pushers on the right.
 The watch has an easily recognisable square dial with two subsidiary dials, a circular minute track, and a date window.

 Over the years, Monaco has welcomed various changes, and the winding crown is now typically present on the case right.
 Even the pushers are now at the left and the dial with a few more facial changes.
-However, what remains unchanged is the Heuer Monaco’s signature style and the market demand.
+However, what remains unchanged is Heuer Monaco’s signature style and the market demand.

 Check out The Luxury Hut’s amazing collection of assorted pre-owned luxury timepieces from various iconic watch brands.
 You can surely bag yours from there!